 Compare Bank of America cards

-If you’ve changed your mind and you no longer want the credit card you own, consider a product change to another Bank of America credit card.
+If you’ve changed your mind about your credit card, consider a product change to another Bank of America credit card.

 Frequently asked questions